 - Beauty Is Never Tarnished: His hair is always perfect.
 Always.
 Even when he just took off his helmet after marching around a hot desert planet.

-- Big Eater: Johnnie, and by extension the rest of the M.I. troopers.
+- Big Eater: Johnnie, and by extension the rest of the M.I. troopers in the novel.
 The physical conditioning they undergo to remain in shape for drops means they need to eat many more calories than sedentary civilians.
-For instance breakfast in the barracks while on leave on Sanctuary:(Ace and I) hit the chow line for a half dozen shell eggs and sundries such as potatoes and ham and hot cakes and so forth and then we hit dirt (off-base) to get something to eat.
+For instance, breakfast in the barracks while on leave on Sanctuary:(Ace and I) hit the chow line for a half dozen shell eggs and sundries such as potatoes and ham and hot cakes and so forth and then we hit dirt (off-base) to get something to eat.

-- Blood Knight: It's not that he is actively seeking battle he's just more eager to kill the bugs more than anyone.
+- Blood Knight: It's not that he is actively seeking battle, he's just more eager to kill the bugs than anyone.

 - The Call Knows Where You Live: Buenos Aires.

-- Character Development: At the start of the movie he's a dashing, lovable highschool jock that is love struck with his girlfriend and is quite confident in his abilities, but later on he fills into a leadership position and his personality shifts into a more serious role and he starts to act more like his former lieutenant/teacher.
+- Character Development: At the start of the movie he's a dashing, lovable high school jock that is lovestruck with his girlfriend and is quite confident in his abilities, but later on he falls into a leadership position and his personality shifts into a more serious role and he starts to act more like his former lieutenant/teacher.

 - Desperately Looking for a Purpose in Life: It's heavily implied this is Rico's reason for enlisting.

 - Distracted by the Sexy: During his training and his service, Juan is often deprived of the presence of women, to the point that he waxes longingly whenever he sees one from that point on.